jupiterjs/javascriptmvc-site/public/tutorials/tutorials.md

 ### [organizing Organizing Your App]

-From a small to large projects, covers the best way of organizing a JavaScriptMVC application and scaling it to meet future needs.
+From a small to large projects, covers the best way of organizing a DoneJS application and scaling it to meet future needs.

 ### [ajaxy Searchable Ajax Apps]